 - L2 (GCSE) resits in English Language, Mathematics - L3 (GCE/A or AS Levels, Applied, Technicals and BTECS) one and two year courses.
-Both GCE A Levels and BTEC qualifications equally provide UCAS points for entry into university, and equally provide access to college, advanced apprenticeships and many professions. - The major change to A Levels is that they are assessed by examination at the end of the two year course and vocational courses have a compulsory examination core element.
+Both GCE A Levels and BTEC qualifications equally provide UCAS points for entry into university, and access to college, advanced apprenticeships and many professions. - A Levels are assessed by examination at the end of the two year course and vocational courses have a compulsory examination core element.

-Courses on offer for 2022 entry in the Sixth Form at A Level/Level 3 include:
+Courses on offer for 2024 entry in the Sixth Form at A Level/Level 3 include:

-Applied Medical Science
+Applied Medical Science Government and Politics